 Spawning occurs in June and July in secluded hides and obscure places.
 These fish are nest builders, and parent fish guard the eggs and young.
 The young reach a length of from 2 to 6 inches the first year and are sexually mature in the third or fourth year of life.
 Adults grow to enormous size.
 The state record fish, that weighed 81 pounds, was taken from Lake Ellis in Lucas County.
 Reports of huge flatheads of more than 100 pounds have been passed along through generation along the Mississippi River, but efforts to document their truth have been difficult and may be more river lore than factual.

-Flathead catfish are exploited by commercial fishermen along the Mississippi and Missouri rivers.
-Approximately 65,000 pounds of flathead catfish valued at over $32,500 are annually harvested from the Mississippi, and the harvest from the Missouri River averages about 3,300 pounds and is worth about $1,700.
+Flathead Catfish are harvested by commercial fishermen from the Mississippi River.
+Approximately 85,000 pounds of Flathead Catfish valued at over $40,000 are annually harvested from the Mississippi.